Redflex speed camera monitors traffic along State Highway 60 in Mesa, Arizona

 "In general do you support or oppose this traffic safety program (photo radar/radar speed cameras)?" [boldface added].

 Here photo radar and speed cameras are presented as ways to enhance traffic safety and reduce the problem.
-And by linking traffic safety with speed cameras, people opposed to speed cameras would also be opposing traffic safety, something few socially conscious adults would seem anxious to do.
-Fifty-five percent said they would support speed cameras—and traffic safety.
+And by linking traffic safety with speed cameras, people opposed to speed cameras would also be opposing traffic safety, something few socially-conscious adults would seem anxious to do.
+Fifty-five percent said they would support speed cameras—and by default, traffic safety.

 Any of these shenanigans would qualify this survey as a self-serving promotion of photo enforcement, made to appear as a scientifically-conducted public opinion poll.
 But it was to be the first of many such surveys by BRC for its clients, photo enforcement vendors—ATS and Redflex—and the city of Scottsdale.